 Another feature of Figure 12 that requires explanation is the bump where the episode frequency is slightly greater than 80,000.
-This is because the running time is affected, not by the final non-overlapped count, but by the total number of overlapped episodes found before the scheduling algorithm is applied (to remove overlaps).
-The x-axis displays nonoverlapped episode frequency, where the run-time is actually affected more by the overlapped episode frequency.
+This is because it is not the final non-overlapped count that affects the running time, it is the total number of overlapped episodes found before the scheduling algorithm is applied to remove overlaps.
+The x-axis is displaying nonoverlapped episode frequency, where the run-time is actually affected more by the overlapped episode frequency.